untwisted/untwisted/BOOK.md

 The exception was thrown: integer division or modulo by zero
 ~~~

-In the code above, the handle 'on_zero_division-error' was defined to catch the exception 'ZeroDivisionError' that
+In the code above, the handle on_zero_division_error was defined to catch the exception ZeroDivisionError that
-could occur inside the 'handle' function that does the division of two numbers when the 'div' event occurs.
+could occur inside the handle function that does the division of two numbers when the 'div' event occurs.
 Using this approach it is possible to have one or more handles deciding what to do when an exception occurs at some
 point of the program it increases extensibility and turns modelling of applications more succint and modular.